 Media is full of advertisements for these machines which take up so much less space, and are so cheap and claims to sew up everything including home furnishings and clothes.
 Some come with zigzag stitching along with the straight stitching.

-To be frank, I have not owned one, but after talking to one who owned this – it may not be very durable and does not sew over even moderately heavy material and may frequently get jammed as you sew.
+To be frank, I have not owned one, nor do I see myself owning one but after talking to one who has used this – it may not be very durable and does not sew over even moderately heavy material and may frequently get jammed as you sew.

 So there is a chance that it may not sew at all after the salesperson demonstrated it to you, so compulsively and winningly.
 At least not for long.
 But then you get what you pay for.

 Categorization of sewing machines – As per stitching operations

 This refers to most of the common sewing machines which sew straight stitched seams as well as for zigzag stitching.
 It uses two threads – one on top and one on the bobbin.
 It creates a stitch just like a hand sewn back stitch.
 The stitching looks the same on both sides of the fabric

 Heavy duty lock stitch industrial machines are the term used to refer to those hardworking machines you will buy for a sewing business.